-The Towns and Cities
+The Towns and Cities of Northern Ontario

 Cochrane Ontario - James Bay Frontier

 The community of Cochrane is located in the heart of the Great Claybelt of Northeastern Ontario.
 The area has much to offer the traveler looking to experience nature.
 The four seasons offer their own distinct activities and natural beauty, from the vast expanses of unblemished snow to the full grown beauty of the summer months.